Noemidiaz/pands-weekly-task/README.md

 By Noemi Diaz

 ## About this folder

 This folder contains some python programs that displays the following tasks:

 - Program that displays Hello World! when It runs

-- Prompt the user, reading two money amounts and ptinting out in a human readable formatwith an euro sign  and point between the euro and cent of the amount
+- Prompt the user, reading two money amounts and ptinting out in a human readable format with an euro sign  and point between the euro and cent of the amount

 - Program that takes a 10-character account number and displays it with only the last 4 digits visible, while first 6 digits are replaced with Xs